Adriaan Bax, Ph.D.

 Bethesda, MD 20814

-Our research is focused on developing new techniques and approaches for determining the structure and dynamics of bioactive molecules.
-We have four primary areas of interest that are detailed below.
+Our research is focused on developing new NMR techniques and approaches for determining the structure and dynamics of bioactive molecules.
+Our research focuses on four separate areas.

 Our fourth area of interest is in developing NMR technology that facilitates the structure determination process and makes it applicable to larger molecular weight systems.
 Effectively, our aim is to integrate de novo modeling approaches with sparse or easily accessible experimental data, including chemical shifts and amide and methyl group NOE data.